Gesture drawing

 A gesture drawing is a laying in of the action, form, and pose of a model/figure.
 Typical situations involve an artist drawing a series of poses taken by a model in a short amount of time, often as little as 10 seconds, or as long as 5 minutes.
-Gesture drawing is often performed as a warm-up for a life drawing session, but is a skill that must be cultivated for its own sake.
+Gesture drawing is often performed as a warm-up for a life drawing session, but is a skill that may be cultivated for its own sake.

 In less typical cases the artist may be observing people or animals going about normal activities with no special effort to pause for the artist.
 For example, drawing from people on the street, performers, athletes, or drawing animals at the zoo.